lowRISC/opentitan/hw/top_darjeeling/doc/design/README.md

 #### JTAG / Debug module

-One feature available for Earl Grey processor core is debug access.
+One feature available for Darjeeling processor core is debug access.
 By interfacing with JTAG pins, logic in the debug module allows the core to enter debug mode (per RISC-V 0.13 debug spec), and gives the design the ability to inject code either into the device - by emulating an instruction - or into memory.
 Full details can be found in the [rv_dm specification](../../../ip/rv_dm/README.md).